tyomaiva/first-rust-course/src/embedded_introduction.md

   + Normally you want to stay away from this layer, unless higher-level layers do no provide all the functionality you need (or maybe you need to _optimize_ the existing functionality).
 + Hardware-Abstraction Layer (HAL) is a way to abstract the _MCU_ peripherals into structs and methods.
 We will use [nrf52833-hal](https://crates.io/crates/nrf52833-hal).
   + As an example, at this layer you can create and start a built-in hardware timer or establish a serial (UART) communication.
-  + HALs in the Rust ecosystem normally build on top of the [`embedded-hal`](https://docs.rs/embedded-hal/) crate, which is basically a collection of universal traits like [`digital::v2::OutputPin`](https://docs.rs/embedded-hal/latest/embedded_hal/digital/v2/trait.OutputPin.html) for an output pin.
+  + HALs in the Rust ecosystem normally build on top of the [`embedded-hal`](https://docs.rs/embedded-hal/) crate, which is basically a collection of universal traits (e.g., [`digital::v2::OutputPin`](https://docs.rs/embedded-hal/latest/embedded_hal/digital/v2/trait.OutputPin.html) for an output pin).
   + A lot of platform-agnostic drivers are written based on `embedded-hal`.
 + Board Support Package (BSP) is the highest layer, and provides access to all the peripherals of the board (not only the ones built into MCU) like the accelerometer and the LED.
 + More explanation on different layers is [here](https://docs.rust-embedded.org/discovery/microbit/04-meet-your-hardware/terminology.html), together with a useful videolink.